An error has occurred while submitting. Please try again later...

-Using the 3M EAPG methodology, providers can more easily manage the complexity of outpatient claims, identify cost-recovery opportunities and improve both their outpatient coding compliance and reimbursement.
+Using the 3M EAPG methodology, providers can more easily manage the complexity of outpatient claims, identify cost recovery opportunities, and improve both outpatient coding compliance and reimbursement.

 3M EAPGs bring clinical insight and appropriate incentives to the historically jumbled world of outpatient utilization and payment.

-As of November 2018, 12 state Medicaid programs and 17 other commercial payers also use 3M EAPGs to reimburse providers.
-Over 1,000 provider organizations have licensed 3M EAPGs to predict and verify payment as well as analyze and improve their internal operations.
+As of March 2023, 12 state Medicaid programs and eight major commercial payers use 3M EAPGs to reimburse providers.
+More than 1,000 provider organizations have licensed 3M EAPGs to predict and verify payment as well as analyze and improve internal operations.

 All about 3M EAPGs

-3M EAPGs encompass the full range of ambulatory settings, including same-day surgery units, hospital emergency rooms and outpatient clinics.
-In addition, 3M EAPGs can address phone contacts, home visits and physician visits.
+3M EAPGs encompass emergency departments, other hospital outpatient departments, ambulatory surgical centers and other diagnostic and treatment clinics.
+In addition, 3M EAPGs can be used for phone contacts, home visits and physician visits.

-3M EAPGs are used by payers, hospitals, ambulatory surgical centers (ASCs), physician clinics, other providers, government agencies and researchers.
-Payers often turn to 3M EAPGs as the basis for an outpatient prospective payment system for analyzing patterns of charges, costs and utilization.
-Providers combine 3M EAPGs with 3M payer-specific payment prediction software to forecast and verify expected reimbursement.
-Providers, government agencies and researchers rely on 3M EAPGs to understand outpatient utilization, measure quality and calculate measures of efficiency, such as cost per visit.
+3M EAPGs are used by payers, hospitals, ASCs, other providers, government agencies and researchers.
+Payers often turn to 3M EAPGs as the basis for an outpatient prospective payment system.
+Providers combine 3M EAPGs with 3M payer-specific reimbursement calculation software to forecast and verify expected reimbursement.
+Payers, providers, government agencies and researchers rely on 3M EAPGs to understand outpatient utilization, measure quality and calculate measures of efficiency, such as cost per visit.

 Here are a few examples of how the 3M EAPG patient classification methodology can bring value:

 3M EAPG grouping logic is the same for every payer, although different payers can choose different configuration options and may follow different update schedules.
 Each payer that uses 3M EAPGs makes its own decisions about prices and payment policies.
 For hospitals, other providers, health plans and other organizations that seek to understand, predict and verify expected payment, 3M makes available software that emulates payer-specific grouping, pricing and reimbursement policies.
-This payment prediction software is available for 16 payers nationwide (as of 2018).
+This reimbursement calculation software is available for 18 payers nationwide (as of 2021).

-To see what payer-specific grouping and payment prediction software is available by state, click here
+See what payer-specific grouping and reimbursement calculation software is available by state.

-3M also makes available outpatient payment prediction software for national payers that do not use 3M EAPGs, such as the CMS APCs.
+3M also makes available outpatient reimbursement calculation software for national payers that do not use 3M EAPGs, such as the CMS APCs.